gruhn/vue-qrcode-reader/README.md

 }
 ```
 There is also a `no-support` event which is fired when the users browser lacks features, this component depends on (Canvas, WebRTC).
 Since iOS 11 release, all major browsers support WebRTC.
 However, you probably want to install a shim like [webrtc-adapter](https://github.com/webrtc/adapter) anyway.

-Furthermore, there is an `error` event.
-If you catch it, something probably went wrong during camera initilization.

-`permission-deny`, `no-support` and `error` only carry static string error messages.

 # Installation